 Don’t Let Heat Decide Your Herd’s Future

-Join three of the world’s top dairy geneticists for a live online discussion on how genomic selection can permanently reduce heat stress losses in your herd.
+Join two world-leading scientists for a live online discussion on how genomic selection can permanently reduce heat stress losses in your herd.

 REGISTER NOW — IT’S FREE →